Amanita flavorubens: Description

 Rain will quickly wash pigment away from the yellow-orange pileus.
 Bruising is sometimes reported only from the stem base for this species, but it commonly bruises throughout the fruiting body.
 Occasionally, especially in areas with dense root mats, specimens will be found in which the entire pileus is wine-colored from bruising during expansion through the root mat.
 A researcher has found one specimen with the cap intensely bruised before expansion.

 The cap had a dark red brown color in the center and elsewhere ranged from brown to pale yellow brown at the cap margin.
 The cap warts were in concentric rings and somewhat concolorous with the surrounding cap skin, but always with a distinct yellow tint.
 The odor is of clean laundry.

-Habitat
+Distribution and habitat

-Amanita flavorubens was originally described from the state of Ohio, USA and is also known from forests associated with beech (Fagus grandifolia), oak (Quercus), pine (Pinus), birch (Betula), and also the Canadian hemlock (Tsuga canadensis) from the southeastern part of Canada to the state of Alabama in eastern North America, central Mexico, and southeastern Arizona.
+A. flavorubens was originally described from the U.S. state of Ohio, and is also known from forests associated with beech (Fagus grandifolia), oak (Quercus), pine (Pinus), birch (Betula), and Canadian hemlock (Tsuga canadensis) from south-eastern Canada to the state of Alabama in eastern North America, central Mexico, and south-eastern Arizona.

-Amanita flavorubens is one of the few taxa in North America that are known to have a western population disjunct from an eastern primary area of distribution.
+A. flavorubens is one of the few taxa in North America that are known to have a western population disjunct from an eastern primary area of distribution.